Wemino/VorpalFix/README.md

   <img src="assets/VorpalFix_Logo.png">
 </p>

-A fix that addresses a variety of technical issues and adds quality-of-life improvements to the 2011 remaster of American McGee's Alice.
+A patch that addresses a variety of technical issues and adds quality-of-life improvements to the 2011 remaster of American McGee's Alice.

 ## How to Install
 > [!NOTE]
-> This fix will only work on the 2011 remaster of American McGee's Alice and **will not work on the 2000 version** of the game.
+> This patch will only work on the 2011 remaster of American McGee's Alice and **will not work on the 2000 version** of the game.
 >
 > **Download**: [VorpalFix.zip](https://github.com/Wemino/VorpalFix/releases/latest/download/VorpalFix.zip)
 >